robinagandhi/swa/README.md

   * Project description
   * Gaps in security requirements and design of the original project
   * Findings from code review and automated software scanning
-  * Contributions to the original project
+  * Contributions to the original project (documentation, design changes, code changes, communications)

 ## Project Inspiration
 * [Openhub](https://www.openhub.net) by Black Duck Software